bimbowande/MSc-in-Machine-Learning-and-Artificial-Intelligence/Course_5-Machine_Learning_I/Module_1-Linear_Regression/1-Introduction_to_Linear_Regression/8-Evaluation_Metrics.md

 $R^2$ should be the go-to metric for prediction, but there are few issues in using $R^2$.

-The number of predictor variables associated with y should also be considered in our calculations.
+The number of predictor variables associated with $y$ should also be considered in our calculations.
 It is for this reason that the adjusted r squared value is defined.

   > $Adjusted\ R^2=1−\dfrac{(1−R^2)(N−1)}{N−p−1}$